Fiction, Poetry and History From AAPI Authors

 By ko ko thett

 Ko ko thett calls himself “a poet by choice and a Burmese by chance.”
 His book of poetry is considered the first major single-volume collection to appear in English by a contemporary Burmese poet, and it explores identity, culture and Burmese politics.
-Particularly in light of the recent coup in Myanmar, it is a must-read, Win says.
+Particularly in light of the coup in Myanmar in 2021, it is a must-read, Win says.
 Thett, a translator, also edited Bones Will Crow, an award-winning anthology of contemporary Burmese poetry.

 The Color of Success: Asian Americans and the Origins of the